HolmesProcessing/Holmes-Documentation/index.rst

    :alt: Holmes log
    :align: right

-Holmes Processing was born out of the need to rapidly process and analyze large volumes data in the computer security community.
+Holmes Processing was born out of the need to rapidly process and analyse large volumes data in the computer security community.
 At its core, Holmes Processing is a catalyst for extracting useful information and generate meaningful intelligence.
 Furthermore, the robust distributed architecture allows the system to scale while also providing the flexibility needed to evolve.

-Holmes Processing Architecture is based upon 3 core pillars.
+Holmes Processing Architecture is based on 3 core pillars.

 - **Resilient:** Failures should be gracefully handled and not affect other parts of the system.
 - **Scalable:** The system should be easily able to scale vertically and horizontally.